 His influence and legacy are immense.
 His work captured life in Britain, through playful, humorous, colourful images that often-sparked debate.

 Surrealist photographer, Vogue model and WWII correspondent, Lee Miller is one of the most fascinating figures of 20th century photography.
-Her Surrealist images along with her portraits and extraordinary WWII photographs have earned her a key place in the history of art.
+Her Surrealist images along with her portraits and extraordinary World War II photographs have earned her a key place in the history of art.
 You like her because of “her observation and interpretation of what she saw.”

-‘For Vivian Maier, I guess it’s the story as much as the photography.
+You said: “For Vivian Maier, I guess it’s the story as much as the photography.
 To think she took all those photos and never had them developed is something I can’t even comprehend.
-Especially given I like to share photos within days of taking them!’
+Especially given I like to share photos within days of taking them!”

-‘She just stands out amongst the rest, raw unedited, snapshots of what she saw every day, and just had that decisive moment, pardon the pun.’
+“Vivian Maier just stands out amongst the rest – raw unedited, snapshots of what she saw every day, and just capturing that decisive moment.”

 Taking fourth place, is master of the ‘decisive moment’ himself, Cartier-Bresson.
 From working as a war correspondent during World War II to becoming the pioneer of street photography and photojournalism, his candid images coined the term that describes the fleeting alignment of action, composition and emotional elements that demand a shutter click for a photograph.